Corona & Pregnancy

 “We are here for you 24/7”

-• The check-ups at our practice will last a maximum of 15 minutes.
-Longer appointments like the intake (first appointment), when we speak about your birth-preferences or the check up 6 weeks after the birth, will be by phone or video call.
+• All check-ups will take place at our practice again.
+Also the longer appointments like the intake (first appointment), when we speak about your birth-preferences or the check up 6 weeks after the birth.

-• Wearing a facemask is obligated in our waiting area.
+• Wearing a facemask is no longer obligated in our waiting area.

 • Don’t come to our practice if you have a cold, cough, have a fever of don’t feel well, and contact our assistant.